SlateFoundation/opened.js/README.md

 For those interested in the the Client-to-Client approach where OpenEd pops up an authentication/account creation JavaScript dialog, this is described [here](CLIENT-TO-CLIENT.md).
 This approach can be a bit less work for the integrating developer.

+After creating a teacher user you can create classes and students for them using the API calls below.

 ### Using the REST API after successful login

 Once authentication has been completed, your web app can use the OpenEd REST API to query the resources library.
 For example: